 Disclosures can come in many forms.
 It could be something said jokingly, a story that someone starts to tell then stops and says it doesn't matter, or it could be a question.
 You are not expected to be a professional counsellor, however, how someone responds to a first disclosure can be important.
 It can take time for a person to decide what they want to do and how they want to move forward.

-• Reporting to the University.
-Students and staff can report an incident using the University’s Report + Support pages.
+- Reporting to the University.
+Students and employees can report an incident using the University’s Report + Support pages.
 This can be done anonymously or by making a report with contact details.
 If someone chooses to make a report with contact details, we will be able to talk through the options and support available in confidence.
 A report can be made using the buttons below.

 We understand the importance of providing support to any member of our community who has been affected by gender-based violence.
 If you choose to speak to us, we will ensure that you are supported throughout the process.
 It is entirely up to you what action you wish to take - we just want to make sure you are clear about your options and are adequately supported throughout.